Sump that has to be shipped:

 The water in the skimmer zone will be 9" deep, so the 6" of rubble will be fully submerged.
 The pipe will extend under water 1/2", keeping it flowing quietly and keep bubbles under control.

-On the refugium end, the elbow is higher up in the sump.
+On the refugium end, the elbow is higher up in the sump, this is intentionally done so.

 The bulkheads are 1" slip.
 When you install the plumbing from the tank, gluing in the plumbing is best.
 If you only press it in, salt creep will appear on the top side of your sump and create a messy buildup.